syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-grid-in-server.md

 The [Essential PDF](https://help.syncfusion.com/file-formats/pdf/overview) library is used to merge multiple memory streams into a single stream.
 To learn more about the merge option, please refer to this [documentation](https://help.syncfusion.com/file-formats/pdf/merge-documents).

-You can merge a MemoryStream, a FileStream, and a local file with the Grid's MemoryStream in the following ways:
+You can merge a memory stream, a file stream, and a local file with the Grid's memory stream in the following ways:

-### Merging with an exisiting memory stream
+### Merging with an existing memory stream

-If you already have a MemoryStream, you can directly use it to merge with the Grid's MemoryStream.
+If you already have a memory stream, you can directly use it to merge with the Grid's memory stream.

 In the following code, the [Merge](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocumentBase.html#Syncfusion_Pdf_PdfDocumentBase_Merge_Syncfusion_Pdf_PdfDocumentBase_Syncfusion_Pdf_Parsing_PdfLoadedDocument_) method of the [PdfDocumentBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocumentBase.html) class is used to merge the grid's memory stream with an existing memory stream.